-Landcare Research is the custodian of a number of nationally significant biological and resource collections.
+Landcare Research is the proud custodian of nationally significant biological collections and databases.

 Main uses of collections:

 - Taxonomic research — describing and recording new Zealand's native and introduced biodiversity,